sharktankful/gui-youtube-downloader/README.md

 python3 main.py
 ```

 9. Follow the on-screen instructions.
-When you will download a video, you will find it in the "downloads" folder.
+When you will download a video, you will find it in the "Downloads" folder.

 ## You want to contribute ?